Skip to main content

 HTTP

-1. Go to the section Policy & ObjectsHealth Check.
+1. Go to Policy & ObjectsHealth Check.

-2. Press the button Create New.
+2. Click the Create New button.

-5. Enter the port in the field Port (the default for HTTP traffic is 80).
+5. Enter the port in the Port field (the default for HTTP traffic is 80).

 7. Specify other parameters if necessary.